-- · the Group's remuneration strategies, recognition programs, and effectiveness of the Group Remuneration Policy and other people-related policies; and - remuneration arrangements for Non-Executive Directors of the CBA Board, the CEO and the CEO's direct reports 1 and any other Accountable Persons and Specified Roles of the Bank and regulated subsidiaries.

-In carrying out its role, the People & Remuneration Committee seeks to ensure that the Bank's people and remuneration practices and recognition programs are aligned to the Group's Remuneration Policy and principles, have regard to performance and financial soundness, satisfy governance, legal and regulatory requirements, encourage behaviours which appropriately mitigate against operational, financial, non-financial, regulatory and reputational risks, and do not reward conduct that is contrary to the Group's values, culture or risk appetite.

-🛨 For more information on the Bank's remuneration arrangements, refer to the Remuneration Report on pages 88-116 of the 2023 Annual Report.
+- the Group's remuneration strategies, recognition programs, and effectiveness of the Group Remuneration Policy and other people-related policies; and - remuneration arrangements for Non-Executive Directors of the CBA Board, regulated subsidiaries and regulated offshore entities, the CEO and the CEO's direct reports, Accountable Persons and any other Specified Roles of the Group.
+In carrying out its role, the People & Remuneration Committee seeks that the Bank's people and remuneration practices and recognition programs are aligned to the Group's Remuneration Policy and principles, have regard to performance and financial soundness, satisfy governance, legal and regulatory requirements, encourage behaviours which appropriately mitigate against operational, financial, non-financial, regulatory and reputational risks, and do not reward conduct that is contrary to the Group's values, culture or risk appetite. - → For more information on the Bank's remuneration arrangements, refer to the Remuneration Report on pages 104-132 of the 2024 Annual Report.

 The Bank has a formal process for evaluating the performance of the CEO and the CEO's direct reports at least twice every reporting period.
-During the financial year, a preliminary review was undertaken in February and June by a concurrent meeting of the People & Remuneration, Audit, Risk & Compliance and Nominations Committee members which evaluated the CEO's performance and his assessment of the CEO's direct reports' performance 2.
-The final assessments were then recommended by the People & Remuneration Committee to the Board for approval in August 2023.
-The basis on which individuals' performance was evaluated, and remuneration outcomes determined, is summarised in the Remuneration Report on pages 88-116 of the 2023 Annual Report.
+During the financial year, a preliminary review was undertaken in February and June by the People & Remuneration Committee (concurrently attended by the Audit, Risk & Compliance and Nominations Committee members) which evaluated the CEO's performance and his assessment of the CEO's direct reports' performance1.
+The final assessments were then recommended by the relevant Committee(s) to the Board for approval in August 2024.
+The basis on which individuals' performance was evaluated, and remuneration outcomes determined, is summarised in the Remuneration Report on pages 104-132 of the 2024 Annual Report.